Walker Lake, Nevada

-Walker Lake is an unincorporated town and census-designated place in Mineral County, Nevada, United States.
-As of the 2010 census, the population of Walker Lake was 275.
+Walker Lake is an unincorporated town and census-designated place (CDP) in Mineral County, Nevada, United States.
+As of the 2020 census, the population of Walker Lake was 247.

 Geography

-The Walker Lake CDP is located in western Mineral County, Nevada, along the west shore and overlooking Walker Lake.
+The Walker Lake CDP is located in western Mineral County along the west shore and overlooking Walker Lake.
 U.S. Route 95 runs through the community; it is 12 mi south to Hawthorne and 59 mi north to Fallon.
 Walker Lake State Recreation Area is located immediately north of the CDP.

 According to the U.S. Census Bureau, the CDP has an area of 1.26 sqmi, all land.